any-docs/css/content/reference/selectors/universal_selectors/index.md

 }
 ```

-The universal selector is a special [type selector](/en-US/docs/Web/CSS/Reference/Selectors/Type_selectors) and can therefore be namespaced when using {{CSSXref("@namespace")}}.
+The universal selector is a special [type selector](/en-US/docs/Web/CSS/Reference/Selectors/Type_selectors) and can therefore be namespaced when using `@namespace`.
 This is useful when dealing with documents containing multiple namespaces such as HTML with inline SVG or MathML, or XML that mixes multiple vocabularies.

 - `ns|*` - matches all elements in namespace _ns_
 - `*|*` - matches all elements